Wolox/java-bootstrap/README.md

 3. Verify proper installation by typing java -version in a new terminal.

-####Add the Lombok IntelliJ plugin to add lombok support for IntelliJ:
+####Add the Lombok IntelliJ plugin:
-We use Lombok to DTOs and logs.
+We use [Lombok](https://www.baeldung.com/intro-to-project-lombok) for DTOs and logs.
+It provide`s` annotations to easily add getters/setters/constructors/logs to your code.
+You can always override the methods tha Lombok generates.

 1. Go to File > Settings > Plugins.
 2. Click on Browse repositories...